Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

 \subsubsection{\textbf{Single Domain Generalization}}

 To evaluate the robustness of the proposed method under different DG scenarios, a single-domain generalization setting was adopted.
 In this setting, Antakya was selected as the source domain due to its inclusion of the largest number of images among all available regions, thereby providing a strong foundation for model training.

-The table \ref{tab:SDG} presents a comparative analysis of several baseline models, including RSVQA, RSIVQA, CDVQA, BiModal, SOBA, RSAdapter, and EarthVQANet, as well as our proposed methods TCSSM and TCSSM+.
-Across all target regions, TCSSM+ consistently outperformed the baselines, achieving the highest average accuracy of 86.24\%, followed closely by TCSSM with 84.97\%.
-These results demonstrate the effectiveness of our multi-modal approach in learning domain-invariant representations that transfer well across geographically and visually diverse regions.
+According to Table \ref{tab:SDG} across all target regions, TCSSM consistently outperforms all baselines.
+This result shows that the proposed model is capable of extracting domain-invariant features in the single-DG setting as well.